bootphon/articulatory_inversion/README.md

 ## Training
 - modele.py : the pytorch model, neural network bi-LSTM.
-Define the layers of the network, implementation of the smoothing convolutional layer, can evaluate on test set the model
+Define the layers of the network, implementation of the smoothing convolutional layer, can evaluate the model on test set and plot some results.

 - train.py : the training process of our project.
 We can modulate some parameters of the learning.
 Especially we can chose on which corpus(es). we train our model, and the dependancy level to the test speaker (ie one of the configurations : speaker specific, speaker dependent, speaker independent).